edgeAI4UAV/AI4UAV-code/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for more information.

 # Acknowledgments
+The edgeAI4UAV has indirectly received funding from the European Union’s Horizon 2020 research and innovation action programme, via the AI4Media Open Call #1 issued and executed under the AI4Media project (Grant Agreement no. 951911).

 We would like to thank the open-source community for their contributions and support.
 Their dedication and passion for coding have greatly influenced the development of this code simulator.